yarisvt/tyk-docs/tyk-docs/content/transform-traffic/url-rewriting.md

 ### Meta Data

 As of v2.3 it is possible to inject meta data from a Tyk Session Object linked to a token into your URL Rewrite commands.
 In a similar way to the context variables, the values are in a reserved namespace: `$tyk_meta.FIELDNAME`.
 This can be especially useful if you wish to incorporate custom query string parameters into a URL structure.

+## Advanced rewriting

+There are plenty of cases when path based rewriting is not enough.
+To cover this, starting from Tyk Gateway 2.5 and Dashboard 1.5, you can define complex conditional rewrites.
+A few ideas how you can use them:

 [1]: /docs/img/dashboard/system-management/rewriteEndpointDesigner.png
 [2]: /docs/img/dashboard/system-management/configureRewrite.png